 | Source: Doorstead market data, aggregated from public records and online rental listings across all property types, Boston Metro, May 2026. |

-Single-family homes lead the Boston Metro at $4,310 median rent, sitting $1,061 (32.7%) above the blended metro median of $3,249.
-Townhouses come in close behind at $4,244, while condos land near the metro median and apartments fall slightly below it.
-The DOM spread is just as telling: single-family homes lease in 26 days, seven days faster than the blended 33-day figure, while townhouses take 47 days despite their near-equivalent rent.
-If you own a single-family rental in this market, you're collecting a substantial premium and leasing it faster than almost any other property type.
+Single-family homes lead the Boston Metro at a $4,310 median rent, which is $1,061 (32.7%) above the blended metro median of $3,249.
+Townhouses post a similar premium at $4,244, while condos sit just above the median and apartments fall slightly below it, so the spread across property types runs more than $1,200 from top to bottom.
+On speed, single-family homes lease in 26 days, seven days faster than the blended 33-day average, while townhouses take 47 days and apartments 37 days.
+If you own a single-family rental in this market, that combination of the highest rents and the shortest time to lease is about as favorable a position as the data allows.

 | Property Type in Boston Metro | Median Rent | Avg.
 Days on Market | MoM Change |